-- Prioritize existing areas that may need assistance for maintenance and/or improvement. - Identify capital improvements that can be made within existing areas, such as street trees, sidewalks, medians, and landscaping.
-Other major capital improvements could be: 1) the purchase of a lot within a neighborhood where a neighborhood park could be created, and 2) the purchase of a lot or easement that would provide public access to Lake Ray Hubbard.
-(See discussion of value-added parks and open space within 5 | Livability Strategy.) - Allocate monetary resources on an annual, prioritized basis toward the betterment of existing neighborhoods.
+- Prioritize existing areas that may need assistance for maintenance and/or improvement. - Identify capital improvements that can be made within existing areas, such as parks, street trees, sidewalks, medians, and landscaping. - Allocate monetary resources on an annual, prioritized basis toward the betterment of existing neighborhoods.